 Among his charitable work, Harris is involved with Big Brothers Big Sisters of America, and Wish of a Lifetime, which helps senior citizens eliminate feelings of isolation and have a more purposeful life.
 He also founded the Education for Elevation Campaign, a program that sent six youths in refugee camps to University.

 Harris currently works for Altitude Sports Radio and Television in Denver.
 He also is the analyst for the Notre Dame football radio team, speaks internationally, and served as a special guest host for Notre Dame Day 2017.
-Harris and his wife, Jamie, have two children.
+Harris and his wife, Jamie, have three children.